phetsims/equality-explorer/doc/lock-scenarios.md

 ### Scenario 2

 1. Start with one of the plates full.
-1. On the side of the scale with a full plate, drag the dragged term from a toolbox.
+1. On the side of the scale with a full plate, drag a term from a toolbox.
 2. Verify that the equivalent term comes out of the opposite toolbox.
 3. Release the dragged term anywhere above the full plate.
 4. Verify that the dragged term and equivalent term return to their respective toolboxes.